 Leads are prospective backers for your campaign.

 Once your campaign launches, a certain number of leads will convert into backers.
 A backlog of leads directly feeds your early campaign targets, which, in turn, can lead to snowballing signups.
-Lead generation a precursor to a winning campaign, in other words.
+Lead generation is a precursor to a winning campaign, in other words.

 Keep an email list of potential backers.
 Anyone who loosely fits the profile of a backer is worth cultivating.
 Here’s a formula for calculating the number of emails you’ll need to reach your goals: